Le Scoot Log Flume: Ride experience

 Once seated in the "logs", riders are taken up a conveyor belt lift hill.
-Part of the hill loops underneath of another part of the ride.
-At the top, the log takes a small drop and takes a sharp turn, intertwining with InvadR's lift hill.
+Part of the hill loops underneath another part of the ride.
+At the top, the log descends a small drop and takes a sharp turn, intertwining with InvadR's lift hill.
 When passing by treetops, the chute the ride is in expands (although rails keep the log on-track) to give the illusion the log is in a pond.
-A small conveyor belt then brings the log up a few feet to avoid log collisions, and takes a steep, tall drop.
-Next, due to the backfiring currents of the previous drop, rapids form.
-After passing more rails, the log takes a small turn and near a sawmill narrowly dodged by Alpengeist.
-A safety recording is played in the sawmill, warning riders to "remain seated".
-Once in the sawmill, another small conveyor belt takes the logs up a few feet to, again, avoid collisions.
-The log then takes its largest, most notable plunge over a large pool of water.
-A last, small hill drains excess water from the ride's chute and takes the logs on a sharp turn extremely close to Alpengeist's zero g roll.
-A pendulum is used on high-business days to separate logs into different waiting lines, and bring riders back to the boarding cabin.
+A conveyor belt then brings the log up a few feet and takes a steep, tall drop.
+After passing more rails, the log takes a turn near a sawmill narrowly dodged by Alpengeist.
+Once in the sawmill, another small conveyor belt takes the logs up a few feet.
+The log then takes its largest plunge over a large pool of water.
+A last, small hill takes the logs on a sharp turn extremely close to Alpengeist's zero-g roll.